SerapG/Core-Component-Challenge/README.md

 # Welcome to your Expo app 👋

-"In this project, I worked on core components using React Native.
+"In this project, I worked on core components using React Native."